The Penguin Podcast is back! Listen Now

 Ragnar Jónasson

 Ragnar Jónasson is an international number one bestselling author who has sold five million books in thirty-six countries worldwide.
 He was born in Reykjavík, Iceland, where he also teaches copyright law at university, and is the co-chair of the Iceland Noir literature festival.
 He has previously worked on radio and television and, from the age of seventeen, has translated fourteen of Agatha Christie’s novels.
 He has won multiple awards for his crime fiction internationally, as well as a special jury recognition in Iceland for his poetry.
-His critically acclaimed international bestseller The Darkness is coming to TV screens this year, starring Lena Olin, Jack Bannon and Douglas Henshall, and Ridley Scott will be producing Outside as a feature film.
+His critically acclaimed international bestseller The Darkness is coming to TV screens, starring Lena Olin, Jack Bannon and Douglas Henshall, and Ridley Scott will be producing Outside as a feature film.

 Learn More